jppaolim/ObsidianClippingsUpdate/README.md

 #clippings
 ```

-But now you want :
+But now you want something more like :
 ```js
 ---
 category: "[[Clippings]]"